-- They must draw a body without knowing what the face looks like
+- The next person must draw a body without knowing what the face looks like.

 - The final person draws the legs and feet, again without seeing what the earlier drawing are.

-- Unfold the pages to see the results.
+- Unfold the pages to see the (hilarious!) results.

 #9.
 Heads or Tails